fyodorovich/Timebank-Toolkit/CommunityWeaver.md

 `TRAP` If users do not provide answers to every one of the options you select their profile will not be marked as 100% complete.
 `CRAP` CW3 actives recommends that most options **should not be used**

-- Time Zone
+**Time Zone**
   Pointless in NZ

-- Neighbourhood
+**Neighbourhood**
   - USA-centric.
 In NZ we have suburbs and don’t usually need any further breakdown.
   - Users who enter their address will have included their suburb already.
 Asking for their “neighbourhood” is a duplication.
   - If you are going to use this you MUST provide a list of neighbourhoods.

  ``TIP`` Don't repeat your suburbs in the list of neighbourhoods, it gets really confusing when you do that.
-* If you do not use this, ensure that the list of neighbourhoods is empty.

  ``GOTCHA`` Users enter neighbourhoods that are not in your list.

+ - If you are _not_ going to use neighbourhoods, ensure that the list of neighbourhoods is empty.

  ``GOTCHA`` The implementation is a bit messy.
-You’ll find places where “neighbourhood” is an option.
+You’ll find places where “neighbourhood” is an option even though you are not using them.

- * County
+**County**
  * USA-centric.
 Could be useful in wide-spread groups but the language is wrong, so you may not get reliable inputs.
  * If you use this you MUST provide a list of “counties”
  * If you do not use this make sure the list of counties is empty.
 ``GOTCHA`` the implementation is messy.
-You’ll find places where “county” is an option.
+You’ll find places where “county” is an option even though you are not using them.

 ``CW3 Wiki`` [IMPORTANT RECOMMENDATIONS][5]